wandb/docs/docs/guides/registry/link_version.md

 ```

 :::info
-If you want to link an artifact version to the Model registry or the Dateset registry, set the artifact type to `"model"` or `"dataset"`, respectively.
+If you want to link an artifact version to the Model registry or the Dataset registry, set the artifact type to `"model"` or `"dataset"`, respectively.
 :::